 East Central Community College is totally committed to providing the services of professionally-trained guidance personnel to all of its students.
 The purpose of the guidance program is to provide professional assistance to students in deciding academic, career, technical, and personal questions, especially as it relates to college life.
-Two full-time academic counselors and a full-time career-technical counselor are employed in the guidance department.
+Two full-time instructional counselors are employed in the guidance department.
 The College also refers students to the Weems Mental Health Clinic in Decatur as necessary for free initial visits.